Easy-to-read medicine information about pregabalin – what it is, how to take it safely and possible side effects.

 In New Zealand, pregabalin is available as capsules (25 mg, 75 mg, 150 mg and 300 mg).

-- The usual dose of pregabalin is 150 mg two times a day.
+- The usual dose of pregabalin is 150 mg 2 times a day, but some people may need a higher dose.

 - Your doctor will start you on a low dose of 75 mg two times a day and increase the dose after a few days.
 This allows your body to get used to the medicine and reduces the chances of side effects.